kitnixx/AWS_Powered_Aerial_Lidar_Tree_Segmentation_in_R/README.md

-# AWS-Powered Lidar Tree Segmentation in R
+# AWS-Powered Lidar Tree Segmentation Using the lidR Package in R

 This repository contains the framework of a customizable DIY cloud application for lidar-based individual tree segmentation in R using the lidR package.